-Couse Number: 7435 Title: Advance Placement Physics I-Algebra Based Grade Levels: 11,12 1 Credit
+Course Number:7434 Title: Advanced Placement Physics I-Algebra Based Grade Levels:11, 12 1 Credit

-The AP Physics B course includes topics in both classical and modern physics.
+The AP Physics I course includes topics in both classical and modern physics.
 The course utilizes guided inquiry and student-centered learning to foster the development of critical thinking skills in each of the following five content areas: Newtonian mechanics, fluid mechanics and thermal physics, electricity and magnetism, waves and optics, and atomic and nuclear physics.
 A working knowledge of algebra and basic trigonometry is required for the course.
-The course if planned according to the PA Academic Standards, the Common Core Standards, and the National Standards.
+The course is planned according to the PA Academic Standards, the Common Core Standards, and the National Standards.